composewell/streamly/docs/Developer/optimization-guidelines.md

-The combinators in `Streamly.Prelude` are defined in terms of combinators in `Streamly.Internal.Data.Stream.StreamD` (Direct style streams) or `Streamly.Internal.Data.Stream.StreamK` (CPS style streams).
+The combinators in `Streamly.Prelude` are defined in terms of combinators in `Streamly.Internal.Data.Stream.StreamD` (Direct style streams) or `Streamly.Internal.Data.StreamK` (CPS style streams).
 We convert the stream from `StreamD` to `StreamK` representation or vice versa in some cases.

 Most operations use the StreamD representation, however, stream append